 Our 1st activity to “jumpstart” the trip was the jumping crocodile cruise located at Adelaide River, an easy 55 mins drive from our hotel in Darwin.

 Certainly, a great way to start any NT trips, which many identifies as a “croc region”.
-As with any tours in Australia, guests can be looked forward to an informative and quality outing.
+As with any tour in Australia, guests can be looked forward to an informative and quality outing.
 More information on these crocs tours can be referred here.

 Wildman Wilderness Lodge*

 The lodge swimming pool area.
-While the sun deck loungers were very inviting, I could not resist going around the lodge shooting pictures as we are only staying here for 1 night.
+While the sun deck loungers were very inviting, I could not resist going around the shooting pictures as we are only staying here for 1 night.

-It was just at the tail end of the wet season, during which the lodge closed for business.
-As the lodge re-opens only recently, the lower occupancy meant that we almost had the entire resort to ourselves.
+It was just at the tail end of the wet season, during which the lodge is closed for business.
+As the lodge re-opened only recently, the lower occupancy meant that we almost had the entire resort to ourselves.
 In peak season, you can expect the infinity-edged pool to be healthily used.

 I like to call this the “St.Regis” of wilderness lodges.
-You can enjoy the wilderness but still have the luxury.
+You can enjoy the wilderness but still, have the luxury.

-This is not a Kangaroo (confused me too) but an agile wallaby (also known as the sandy wallaby).
+This is not a Kangaroo but an agile wallaby (also known as the sandy wallaby).
 Its a species of wallaby commonly found in northern Australia and New Guinea.
 The agile wallaby has a sandy colour becoming paler below.
 It alternates between being solitary and sociable as it grazes on the fauna of the land.